termite-labs/termite-labs-vibratory-tumbler/README.md

 	* It costs at most around 20$
 	* It comes with detailed power and speed specs

-* A future version needs a better way to connect power to the motor
-	* A switch would be convenient
-	* A potentiometer would be convenient too

 * I love Fusion 360, but with the free version it's impossible to collaborate on the designs.
 	* Does anyone know how to handle this?
 	* Or shuld we redesign using open source tools, maybe OpenSCAD?